 Natural Born Killers (1994)

-Natural Born Killers, or NBK, as it's known to the cult following, stars Woody Harrelson, Juliette Lewis, and Robert Downey Jr., and is based on Charles Starkweather and Caril Ann Fugate, one of America's most notorious spree killing couples.
+Natural Born Killers, or NBK, as it's known to its cult following, stars Woody Harrelson, Juliette Lewis, and Robert Downey Jr., and is based on Charles Starkweather and Caril Ann Fugate, one of America's most notorious spree killing couples.
 Though it'll undoubtedly creep you out, it's also packed with satire and cautionary wisdom, representing the consequences of glorifying violence and evil in mass media.